yvt/openspades/README.md

  2. Or [open an issue](https://github.com/yvt/openspades/issues) if the problem persists

 ### On Linux

 #### Snap package
 On [snap enabled](https://snapcraft.io/docs/core/install) systems, the latest pre-built stable release of OpenSpades can be installed with:

 ```bash
 sudo snap install openspades
 ```
+Once installed, you'll be able to launch OpenSpades from inside the desktop menu or from your terminal with the `openspades`

 #### Flatpak package
 On [flatpak enabled](https://flatpak.org/setup/) systems, OpenSpades can be installed with: